sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 will include dotfiles when it lists the contents of the working directory.

-Of course, dotfiles aren't just a GNU/Linux thing.
+Of course, dotfiles aren't just a GNU/Linux, MacOS or FreeBSD thing.

 If you use GitBash on Windows, then your terminal's behaviour can be set in your .bashrc and .minttyrc dotfiles.